Home

 Lisa has been teaching embodied movement classes using the tools of the Nia Technique for more than a decade, including classes for cancer support groups.
 Nia combines elements of martial arts, yoga, mindfulness, and dance to create a movement practice that balances and energizes the body.
 She is also a certified teacher through Open Floor International, a global conscious dance practice.

-We are offering two series this Fall, sign up for one or both!
+We are offering two series this Fall, sign up for one or both below!

 Duration 0